ronnymees/ProxMox-Guide/README.md

 * provide each student with a LXC Container for there lessons (programming, webdevelopment, AI, projects, ...)
 * provide a MQTT broker for communication
 * host finished student projects we want to keep active

+This documentation will guide you through the hardware and software setup.

 ## Hardware